rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 The only length six chain is "But and so and but so".

-We can perform a simliar experiment with prepositions, of which there are [496](https://en.wiktionary.org/wiki/Category:English_prepositions).
+We can perform a simliar experiment using prepositions, of which there are [496](https://en.wiktionary.org/wiki/Category:English_prepositions).
 Here, we discover the longest chain of uninterrupted prepositions is "in over from behind like".
 This occurs on page 402, while Michael Pemulis is opening Hal's door:

 >With the door just cracked and his head poked in he brings his other arm in over from behind like it's not his arm, his hand in the shape of a claw just over his head, and makes as if the claw from behind is pulling him back out into the hall.
 W/ an eye-rolling look of fake terror.